Advertiser Disclosure

 What Does Southwest and Icelandair’s New Partnership Mean For You?

-Now that the partnership is live, seamless connections between Southwest — the largest domestic airline in the U.S. — and Icelandair-operated flights are possible at Baltimore-Washington International (BWI).
+Seamless connections between Southwest — the largest domestic airline in the U.S. — and Icelandair-operated flights are already possible at Baltimore-Washington International (BWI).

-This new partnership undoubtedly simplifies travel to Iceland.
-You are now able to book your Icelandair flight via Southwest’s website, check your luggage at your home airport, and rest assured that you won’t need to think about it again until you reach Reykjavík or another European destination.
+This new partnership undoubtedly simplifies travel to Iceland — or connecting from there to other parts of Europe.
+You are now able to book your Icelandair flight via Southwest’s website, check your luggage at your home airport, and rest assured that you won’t need to think about it again until you reach Reykjavík or even another European destination in Icelandair’s network.

 An Icelandair Boeing 737 MAX 9 at Stockholm Arlanda